MAKING MUSIC - ROCK, JAZZ, BLUES etc.

 My brother, Ivan Carling seems to know almost everything about everyone who was ever a musician in Cambridge.
 He has played in many of the groups around there from 1964-2020!

 The Cambridge Evening News once did a massive article about the history of pop music in Cambridge and he was described as the "Grand Old Man of Rock and Roll" for the area.
 That was in 1982.

-Ivan played in the Vikings, the Sundowners, Vogue Sound, Jokers Wild, (which included DAVE GILMOUR), Chameleon etc. His bands frequently opened for a lot of the big acts that came to town for a number of years.
+Ivan played in the Vikings, the Sundowners, Vogue Sound, Jokers Wild, (which had some connection to DAVID GILMOUR), Chameleon etc. His bands frequently opened for a lot of the big acts that came to town for a number of years.